shramee/wasm-blockifier/README.md

-# Dojo client
+# Blockifier in WASM

-Introduces JS provider to interact with Dojo World (via Torii).
+Introduces JS provider to interact with your contracts (or Dojo worlds) in a WASM package.

-Loads dojo systems and executes them in locally in blockifier updating local state instantaneously.
-Reconciles with sequencer state when transaction is processed.
+Loads contracts and executes them in locally in blockifier updating local state instantaneously.

 ## 🚴 Usage